2023 Most Popular Psychology Master's Degree Schools in Ohio

 Full Psychology at Franciscan University of Steubenville Report

-Ohio State University - Main Campus ranked #10 on this year’s Most Popular Psychology Master’s Degree Schools in Ohio list.
+Ohio State University - Main Campus came in at #10 in this year’s edition of the Most Popular Psychology Master’s Degree Schools in Ohio ranking.
 Ohio State is a fairly large public school located in the city of Columbus.

 Of the 28 students majoring in psychology at Ohio State, 32% are male and 68% are female.